Chorkhieng/Portfolio/README.md

 # Portfolio

 Welcome to my portfolio!
-This project showcases my skills in web development using Flask, API routing, Jinja templating, and data manipulation with Postgresql.
+This project showcases my skills in web development using Flask, API routing, Jinja templating, and data manipulation with SQLite.

 ## Introduction